tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

 ### Copy on Write Collections

-1. `java.util.concurrent.CopyOnWriteArrayList` — all mutative operations (add, set, and so on) are implemented by making a fresh copy of the underlying array
+1. `java.util.concurrent.CopyOnWriteArrayList` — all mutative operations (add, set, and so on) are implemented by making a fresh copy of the underlying array, `synchronized` on a private field
    ```java
    public class CopyOnWriteArrayList<E> extends Object
    implements List<E>, RandomAccess, Cloneable, Serializable
    ```
    - tradeoff — efficient when traversal operations vastly outnumber mutations, and is useful when you cannot or don't want to synchronize traversals
-     - comparaison to synchronized view — when frequent mutation is needed, synchronized view of `ArrayList` can outperform a `CopyOnWriteArrayList`
+     - comparison to synchronized view — when frequent mutation is needed, synchronized view of `ArrayList` can outperform a `CopyOnWriteArrayList`
    - snapshot iterator — iterator method uses a reference to the state of the array at the point that the iterator was created
    - thread-safe — memory consistency